 Homemade jams and jellies are great to give as gifts.
-Edible homemade and or home grown are gifts that everyone always appreciate.
+Edible homemade and or homegrown are gifts that everyone always appreciates.
 I like to make a lot of jams, jellies and preserves over the growing season.
-That way when the Holiday season rolls around, I’m ready.
+That way when the Holiday season rolls around, I'm ready.

 Grape Jelly is easy to do.
 It just takes a little time, like everything that's worthwhile.
 For some homemade jam recipes, check out Rhubarb Jam, which I made earlier this spring, or, to spice it up a little, Plum Jam with Cinnamon and Cardamom.
 If you are new to jam & jelly making, check out this article: 8 Tricks to Making the Perfect Jar of Jam or Jelly.

-This recipe makes 8 1/2 pint jars, or 4 pint jars.
-Enough to have on hand for gift giving.
+This recipe makes 8 half-pint (250 ml) jars or 4 pint (500 ml) jars.
+Enough homemade grape jelly to have on hand for gift giving.
+Or keep for yourself.

 - 7 cups granulated sugar